Table of Contents▾

 - How do I know if a country accepts apostilles?

-Check the HCCH status table for current members and effective dates.
+Check the HCCH status table for current members and effective dates. - Who issues apostilles in the U.S.?

-Your Secretary of State handles state documents; federal documents go to the U.S. Department of State.
+Your Secretary of State handles state documents; federal documents go to the U.S. Department of State. - How long does processing take?

-About seven business days by mail through the Department of State; state times vary.
+About seven business days by mail through the Department of State; state times vary. - Do apostilles cover translation?

-No. Apostilles authenticate signatures or seals, not language or content.
+No. Apostilles authenticate signatures or seals, not language or content. - Are embassy requirements standardized?

 No. Each embassy sets its own forms, fees, and procedures.
 See the UAE Embassy guide for an example.